Dark Drama Turned Comedy Slays Audiences

 These two old ladies have one nephew who is just plain crazy, but not murderously so.
 This nephew has decided that he is Teddy Roosevelt, and is devotedly acting out the life story of his idol.

-Cartoon by unknown artist of “Teddy”
+by unknown artist of “Teddy”

 as portrayed by Bill Strange in

-of “Arsenic and Old Lace.”
+“Arsenic and Old Lace.”

 Into this house comes Mortimer Brewster, a sane nephew and drama critic involved in a charming love affair with a very modern minister’s daughter.
 Mortimer’s only knowledge of murder stems from plays he has reviewed.
 When Mortimer happens on the remains of his aunts’ twelfth victim, he is unnerved, to say the least, by their sweet homicides.
 While Mortimer is struggling over what he should do about the homicidal behavior of his aunts, another nephew, Jonathan Brewster arrives, with Dr. Einstein, his shady plastic surgeon, as a traveling companion.
 Jonathan is a homicidal maniac with an impressive international record for murder who has had his face altered to resemble Boris Karloff by Dr. Einstein’s surgery.
 Jonathan has a habit of killing anyone who says he looks like Boris Karloff.